disorderedmaterials/dissolve/docs/learn/start_argon/step3.md

 - Increase the _Population_{: .text-green-100} of the argon atom in the `AddSpecies` node to 1000.
 - Set the _Temperature_{: .text-green-100} of the configuration 85 K to match that of the experimental measurement.

-Because we've changed some settings, we need to hit the _Regenerate_{: .text-green-100} button to recreate our inital configuration.
+Because we've changed some settings, we need to hit the _Regenerate_{: .text-green-100} button to recreate our initial configuration.

+> You can regenerate a configuration at any time, but bear in mind that other quantities calculated by modules may also need to be cleared.
+Remove all of this data to begin a 'clean' run from the _Simulation_{: .text-green-100} menu (_Simulation→Clear Module Data_{: .text-green-100}).
+{: .tip}

 [Previous Step](step2.md){: .btn }   [Next Step](step4.md){: .btn .right}